genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ## Working with tables

-Most of the time, you'll be using DbMon to examine tables in one way or another.
+Most of the time, you'll be using DbMon to examine tables or views in one way or another.

-### Show tables
+### Show tables / Show views

-To see a list of available tables, use the [`showtables`](#dbmon-commands) command.
-This displays an alphabetical list of available tables, for example:
+To see a list of available tables or views, use either the [`showTables`](#dbmon-commands) command or the [`showViews`](#dbmon-commands).
+This displays an alphabetical list of available entities, for example:

 ```javascript
 ==================================